wso2/docs-is/en/docs/samples/sso-for-saml-apps.md

 ## Scenario

 Pickup is a cab company that has two SAML web applications called pickup-dispatch and pickup-manager.
-Both applications use WSO2 IS as the identity provider.
+Both applications use WSO2 Identity Server (IS) as the identity provider.
 When SSO is configured for both these applications, an employee is only required to provide their credentials to the first application and the user will be automatically logged in to the second application.

 ![saml-sso-scenario](../assets/img/samples/saml-sso-scenario-diagram.png)